davidjwp/Docs-Misc/Born2beroot/Born2beroot.md

 your_username ALL=(ALL) NOPASSWD: /usr/local/bin/monitoring.sh

-Here the rule NOASSWD indicates that no password is required for permission to execute.
+Here the rule NOPASSWD indicates that no password is required for permission to execute.

 After this, reboot.